karbonbaron/MarcusW.VncClient/README.md

 - Very detailed log output for debugging/analytic purposes

 Most of these features are demonstrated by the included sample applications.

+## Troubleshooting Connection Issues

+If you're experiencing connection issues with newer VNC servers, try these steps:

+1. **Enable Debug Logging**: Set the log level to `Debug` to see detailed protocol negotiation information
+2. **Check Protocol Version**: Verify that the server supports RFB 3.8 or earlier (this client supports 3.3, 3.7, 3.8, 3.9)
+3. **Security Type Mismatch**: Ensure the server offers compatible security types (see supported list above)
+4. **VeNCrypt Issues**: For VeNCrypt authentication, ensure proper TLS certificate configuration
+5. **Network/Firewall**: Verify that the VNC port (default 5900) is accessible

+For detailed debugging, check the connection logs which include protocol version negotiation and security type selection details.

 ### NuGet-Packages